TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 ### 1.3 Random Names

 * The Knights of St. John now have the following random names for their galleys:
-    * _Capitana (English: Captain)_; a Knights Hospitaller galley that fought in the Battle of Lepanto (1571)<sup>[1]</sup>.
+    * _Capitana (English: Captain)_; a Maltese galley that fought in the Battle of Lepanto (1571)<sup>[1]</sup>.
-    * _San Claudio (English: Saint Claudius)_: a Knights Hospitaller galley that was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
+    * _San Claudio (English: Saint Claudius)_: a Maltese galley that was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
-    * _San Filippo (English: Saint Philip)_: a Knights Hospitaller galley that transported the Order of St. John to Malta on 26th October 1530<sup>[2]</sup>.
+    * _San Filippo (English: Saint Philip)_: a Maltese galley that transported the Order of St. John to Malta on 26th October 1530<sup>[2]</sup>.
 She was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
-    * _San Giovanni (English: Saint John)_: a Knights Hospitaller galley that transported the Order of St. John to Malta on 26th October 1530<sup>[2]</sup>, fought in the Battle of Lepanto (1571)<sup>[1]</sup> and saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
+    * _San Giovanni (English: Saint John)_: a Maltese galley that transported the Order of St. John to Malta on 26th October 1530<sup>[2]</sup>, fought in the Battle of Lepanto (1571)<sup>[1]</sup> and saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
-    * _San Giuseppe (English: Saint Joseph)_: a Knights Hospitaller galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
+    * _San Giuseppe (English: Saint Joseph)_: a Maltese galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
-    * _San Lorenzo (English: Saint Lawrence)_: a Knights Hospitaller galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
+    * _San Lorenzo (English: Saint Lawrence)_: a Maltese galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
-    * _San Michele (English: Saint Michael)_: a Knights Hospitaller galley that was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
+    * _San Michele (English: Saint Michael)_: a Maltese galley that was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
-    * _San Pietro (English: Saint Peter)_: a Knights Hospitaller galley that fought in the Battle of Lepanto (1571)<sup>[1]</sup>.
+    * _San Pietro (English: Saint Peter)_: a Maltese galley that fought in the Battle of Lepanto (1571)<sup>[1]</sup>.
-    * _Santa Croce (English: Holy Cross)_: a Knights Hospitaller galley that transported the Order of St. John to Malta on 26th October 1530<sup>[2]</sup>.
+    * _Santa Croce (English: Holy Cross)_: a Maltese galley that transported the Order of St. John to Malta on 26th October 1530<sup>[2]</sup>.
-    * _Santa Fè (English: Holy Faith)_: a Knights Hospitaller galley that was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
+    * _Santa Fè (English: Holy Faith)_: a Maltese galley that was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
-    * _Santa Maria (English: Saint Mary)_: a Knights Hospitaller galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
+    * _Santa Maria (English: Saint Mary)_: a Maltese galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
-    * _Vittoria (English: Victory)_: a Knights Hospitaller galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
+    * _Vittoria (English: Victory)_: a Maltese galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.

 * The Knights of St. John now have the following randoms names for their galleons:
     * _Beneghem (Corruption of Berenghemi)_: a 66-gun Ottomon carrack _Sultana Berenghemi_ launched c.
 1654, captured by the Knights of St. John in 1700<sup>[7][22]</sup> and decommissioned c.
 1700<sup>[5]</sup>.